 As previously mentioned, it is a small cohort, a lot of hands-on experience, especially with equipment like NMR, IR, LCMS, UV-VIS-NIR.
 I have had the opportunity to use these machines hands-on in most lab sessions, which adds to employability and skill set.

 I originally applied for the BSc but upgraded at the end of my first year to the MChem, which I think, is one of the better decisions I have made, as the MChem allows for a triple-credited research project module, alongside three taught modules.

-For my PhD, there was a studentship working with Dr Robert Smith, in an area I had done an internship with, and had a really interest in the subject.
+For my PhD, there was a studentship working with Dr Robert Smith, in an area I had done an internship with, and had an interest in the subject.
 I applied for the studentship based on the project and supervisory team, as I had previously worked with them.

 What are the facilities like?

-JB Firth houses the chemistry laboratories, analytical suite.
+JB Firth Building houses the chemistry laboratories and analytical suites.
 We also use some labs in Maudland.
-The labs are great for teaching in, there is always technicians on hand as well as the leading academic for that module/practical’s and student demonstrators in most taught practicals, so plenty of people to get advice from, and question techniques.
+The labs are great for teaching in, there are always technicians on hand as well as the leading academic for that module/practical’s and student demonstrators in most taught practicals, so plenty of people to get advice from, and question techniques.
 The analytical suite houses a multitude of equipment, such as 300MHz & 400MHz NMR, UV-VIS-NIR, IR, LCMS, HPLC, GCMS, RAMEN, SEM and XRD to name a few.
 Majority of the analytical techniques I have hands-on experience using, and the technicians can support you, and train you on equipment if needed.